ezart/merle/README.md

 ![raspi_blink](web/images/raspi_blink/led-gpio17-off-small.png)

+Hardware list:
+- Rapsberry Pi (any model except Pico)
+- An LED
+- A 120ohm resistor
+- some wire.

-Hardware needed: Rapsberry Pi (any model except Pico), a LED, a 120ohm resistor and some wire.
-Wire the LED and resistor to gpio pin 17 and ground as shown.
+Wire the LED and resistor to GPIO pin 17 and ground as shown.

 **Don't worry if you don't have the hardware on hand; we can run the Thing in demo-mode to similate the hardare.
 All that's need for demo-mode is a system with [Go](https://go.dev/) installed.**